notional-finance/contracts/docs/Portfolios.md

 ***

 ### `settleAccount`
-> Settles all matured cash trades and liquidity tokens in a user's portfolio.
-This method is unauthenticated, anyone may settle the trades in any account.
+> Settles all matured cash assets and liquidity tokens in a user's portfolio.
+This method is unauthenticated, anyone may settle the assets in any account.
 This is required for accounts that have negative cash and counterparties need to settle against them.
 Generally, external developers should not need to call this function.
 We ensure that accounts are settled on every free collateral check, cash settlement, and liquidation.